AITO (marque): Operations

 According to Yu Chengdong (Richard Yu), the AITO brand is an ecosystem brand and represents a new business model.
 Huawei will not directly manufacture cars but is dedicated to helping car companies sell their vehicles through product design, supply chain management, quality control, software ecosystems, user experience management, brand marketing, and sales channels.
 Each of Huawei's partner manufacturers will specialize in a specific vehicle category and class, and each manufacturer's product lineup will be non-overlapping, all combined under Huawei's comprehensive strategy.

+In September 2026, HIMA and AITO jointly announced that AITO would take over the development, design, brand marketing, sales channel, and service system from Huawei, with Huawei participating only in part of the development work.
+This is a major change in the HIMA cooperation model since its establishment.

+Overseas operations

+AITO signed a cooperation agreement with Performance Plus Motors, a subsidiary of the luxury car dealership network Abu Dhabi Motors.
+In the UAE, the AITO M9 full-size luxury SUV is marketed as the AITO 9.
+Deliveries to the UAE commenced on the same day, alongside test drives.

 Technology

 HarmonyOS Cockpit

 The HarmonyOS Cockpit is Huawei's solution for electric and autonomous cars powered by its Kirin line of a system-on-chip (SoC), augmented reality head-up displays (AR-HUD) and smart instrument cluster.
 Huawei opened up the APIs of HarmonyOS Cockpit to help automobile OEMs, suppliers and ecosystem partners in developing different features.

 Autonomous Driving System

 AITO vehicles are equipped with ADS (Autonomous Driving System) developed by Huawei.
 For the current ADS 2.0, it is composite of 128 LiDARs, 11 HD cameras, 3 MMW radars, and 12 ultra sonic radars and Huawei self-developed chipset.

 The ADS is trained on real-world driving data and can achieve Level 2+ autonomous driving.
 It can perform human-like judgment and operation such as accurate turning, giving way to pedestrians, recognizing and avoiding irregular obstacles, as well as detecting and avoiding animals.
 It can also perform automatic and valet parking.

 According to Huawei, the ADS 2.0 was priced at 36,000 RMB (~5200 USD) per vehicle when sold to partner manufacturer.